ShreyasGangaram/ShreyasGangaram.github.io/_posts/2018-03-25- Some of the pictures I clicked.markdown

 categories: jekyll update
 ---

 Finally, here comes the part where I share some of my work.
 This is a photo essay I clicked to show the lively colours we see daily but do not observe and appreciate.
+I also wanted to show the activities that take place in a market.
 Please go through them and comment what you feel and where I can improve.
 Your feedback will be very important for me, do share it with your friends and loved ones.
 Above all, thank you readers for the views I got for my previous post and yes, I will continue posting more about my work.
 Peace!

 ![pho_ass2_a003_06](https://user-images.githubusercontent.com/36674020/37876957-ab23a050-3071-11e8-9133-f3b38b91e364.jpg)